 One reason cancer can cause fatigue is because the body releases cytokines.
 There are also changes in hormone levels.
 Tumor cells might even steal nutrition from healthy cells, and some types of cancer can increase your body’s energy needs and damage your organs.

 5. Thyroid Problems

 Fatigue can stem from thyroid problems, including both hyperthyroidism and hypothyroidism.
-When you have too much of the thyroid hormones, it’s called hyperthyroidism, and too little is hypothyroidism.
-Your thyroid makes hormones that impact how your body uses and energy and controls your metabolism.
+When you have too much thyroid hormone, it’s called hyperthyroidism, and too little is hypothyroidism.
+Your thyroid makes hormones that impact how your body uses energy and controls your metabolism.
 Therefore, when these hormones are off-balance, you will experience tiredness.

 If you have an iron deficiency, you may feel tired often.
 This condition is called anemia.
-Women who have heavy periods and pregnant women are especially likely to be affected by anemia, but it can happen to anyone.
+Women with heavy periods and pregnant women are especially likely to be affected by anemia, but it can happen to anyone.